jejung/heimdall/README.md

 ### Improvement

-As a improvement, we could try to apply a ensemble learning algorithm combining results from actual solution and a Linear SVC  implementation for example.
+As a improvement, we could try to apply an ensemble learning algorithm combining results from actual solution and a Linear SVC  implementation for example.
 This can lead to a more robust solution with more precise results and maybe the 95% threshold would be elevated.